solomon-b/greedypacker/README.md

 Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing."](http://clb.demon.fi/files/RectangleBinPack.pdf)

-This library is intended for offline greedypackering and takes a greedy heuristic.
-Next Fit, First Fit, Best Width, Best Height, Best Area, Worst Width, Worst Width, and Worst Area heuristics are available for both Shelf and Guillotine style cuts.
+This library is intended for offline greedypackeing.
+All algorithms heuristics and optimizations from Jukka's article will be included.

 The project is still in early development.
-Maximal Rectangle Cut and Skyline Cuts will be included along with the full set of opimitizations outlined in Jukka's article.
 See TODO.md for complete list of in progress features.

 ### Example Usage:
 ```